Ecwid/ecwid-api-docs/includes/_store_profile.md

 **HTTP Status** | Description
 --------- | -----------| -----------
-500 | Uploading of the image file failed or there was an internal server error while processing a file 413 | The image file is too large
+500 | Uploading of the image file failed or there was an internal server error while processing a file 413 | The image file is too large.
+Maximum allowed file size is 20Mb.
 400 | Request parameters are malformed

 #### Error response body (optional)